 The “code-specific results table” lists all evaluated codes and indicates for how many documents the coders match in their assignment of the code:

-The example table indicates on the top right that a total of 12 codes were analyzed.
-There was disagreement (indicated by a stop sign in the first column) for the code “Assessments/negative”, and the code “Assessments/neutral…” and only within one document (indicated by the column “No Agreement”).
-The numbers in the Agreement, No Agreement, and Total columns refer to the number of documents.
+The example table indicates on the top right that a total of 5 codes were analyzed.
+There was disagreement for the code “Sibling” and the code “Grandparents”, both only within one document which is indicated by the column “Disagreements” (the numbers in the columns “Agreement”, “Disagreements”, and “Total” refer to the number of documents).

-The “Percentage” column indicates how high the percentage agreement is in relation to the respective code.
-The <Total> line is used to calculate the average percentage agreement – in the example, it is 93.33%.
+The “Percent” column indicates how high the percentage agreement is for the respective code of each line.
+The “Total” line is used to calculate the average percentage agreement – in the example, it is 83.33%.